Miwist/yandex-gpt-writer/README.md

 writer.setCompletionOptions({ temperature: 0.7, maxTokens: 500 });

 // 4.
 Adding messages to context
-writer.addMessage({ role: "system", text: "Ты - полезный ассистент." });
+writer.addMessage({ role: "system", text: "You are a useful assistant." });
 writer.addMessage({
   role: "user",
-  text: "Напиши небольшое стихотворение о весне.",
+  text: "Write a short poem about spring.",
 });

 // Or we set the entire array of messages at once writer.setMessages([
-  { role: "system", text: "Ты - полезный ассистент." },
-  { role: "user", text: "Напиши небольшое стихотворение о весне." }, ]);
+  { role: "system", text: "You are a useful assistant." }, { role: "user", text: "Write a short poem about spring." }, ]);

 // 5.
 We request a response from YandexGPT